Acqua Alta, one of the most misunderstood aspects of life in Venice

 What causes acqua alta?

 The “Acqua Alta” comes mainly as a result of three factors: the distance between the Moon and the Earth, the intensity of a specific kind of wind blowing for a certain amount of time, and the atmospheric pressure.
 When the Moon is closer to the Earth, the tides are higher.
-When Scirocco (a warm wind coming from the south) or Bora (a strong cold wind coming from north-east) blow, the water in the lagoon is slowed down or even blocked during its fall towards the open sea.
+When Scirocco (a warm wind coming from the south) or Bora (a strong cold wind coming from the northeast) blow, the water in the lagoon is slowed down or even blocked during its fall towards the open sea.
 When the pressure is lower, the waters rise higher.

 Does Acqua Alta happens all around the city?

 As every other city, Venice is not built exactly all at the same level.
 The lowest part of the city, San Marco square, is 80 cm above the average sea level; other areas are up to 1 m higher than that, therefore the percentage of the city being flooded depends on how high the acqua alta is.

 With +110cm, some areas of Saint Mark’s square are covered by up to 30cm of water, but only 12% of the city is affected by the tide.
 With +130cm almost half of the city is affected (46%).
 With +160cm, three-quarters of the city are covered by water: some areas just a few cm while others, as Saint Mark’s square, by 80cm!

 How often does Acqua Alta happen?

 Hundreds of times per year!

 Well, partially.
 Some spots in San Marco are extremely low and get flooded even when the tide is not above average.
-Not exceptional acque alte can happen 50 times per year and flood only small parts of the city, while more exceptional acque alte can occurr even 10 times in a year, or not at all.
+Not exceptional “acque alte” can happen 50 times per year and flood only small parts of the city, while more exceptional “acque alte” can occur even 10 times in a year, or not at all.